 - Bullying a Dragon: After everything that's happened, Krieg decides it would be a great idea to pick a fight with Mihawk...y'know, the guy who sank his entire fleet.
 Fortunately for him, Mihawk just ignores him and leaves, acting only to block Krieg's gunfire.

 - Chef of Iron: The entire Baratie kitchen staff.

 - Chekhov's Gun: Before parting ways, Zeff makes the intriguing statement to Luffy that some people consider the Grand Line "paradise."
 Over a decade of real time later, Luffy finds this out the hard way.

-- Chekhov's Gunman: After Nami stole Going Merry, she cried and mentions someone named Belle-mere, who introduced in One Piece Arlong Arc.
+- Chekhov's Gunman: After Nami steals the Going Merry, she cries and mentions someone named Belle-mere, who's introduced in the following One Piece Arlong Arc.

 - Cherry Tapping: Even after he sees that Zoro uses three swords in his fights, Mihawk takes off his cross pendant and reveals a dagger, lamenting that it's the smallest one he has.
 He more or less curb-stomps Zoro with it.